-1.6 -Responsibility for Functions
+1.6 Responsibility for Functions

 The exercise of functions which are the responsibility of the Executive will be determined by the Leader.
-The Proper Officer will, on behalf of the Leader, -will maintain a list in Part 3 of this-the Constitution setting out which individual Members of the Executive, Committees of the Executive, officers or joint arrangements are responsible for the exercise of particular executive functions.
-The list shall include the general areas of responsibility of the individual member of the Executive.
-The Leader shall also maintain a list of Executive functions delegated to officers.
-The Leader shall advise all Members and the Chief Executive and monitoring officer in writing (to include e-mail) where the identity of an Executive member or portfolio holder or the scope of a portfolio changes or where a new portfolio is created or a portfolio is terminated.
+The Proper Officer will, on behalf of the Leader, maintain a list in the Constitution setting out which individual Members of the Executive, Committees of the Executive, officers or joint arrangements are responsible for the exercise of particular executive functions.